Since I post a LOT of green smoothie recipes in my Facebook group, I get asked by a lot of people if I only drink green smoothies.

 Don’t Skip The Snacks: Two Yummy Snacks Right Here!

 When done properly, snacks can help support healthy eating habits and facilitate weight loss.
-A lot of my Reset 28 participants are nervous about eating a snack every single day, but they’re built into the meal plan.
-Plus, intelligently snacking keeps cravings away, helps you stick to a diet, and keeps you satisfied between meals.
+A lot of my Reset 28 participants are nervous about eating a snack every single day, but they’re built into the meal plan so you can feel great about snacking without worrying that you are going to put on weight.
+Plus, snacking intelligently keeps cravings away, helps you stick to a diet, and keeps you satisfied between meals.

 I gotta share one more snack recipe that I LOVE.
 It’s this Apple-Cinnamon Overnight Oats recipe that I included in my Reset 28 Cleanse.